narenratan/mtsespy/README.md

 ## Wrapper names

-All functions in the MTS-ESP library are wrapped.
-The function names correspond as follows
+The function names in the MTS-ESP C++ library and this Python wrapper correspond as follows

 ### Master functions